cafemedia/slickstream-wp-plugin/svn/trunk/readme.txt

 Tested up to: 5.9.3
 Stable tag: 1.2.2

 Use Slickstream to upgrade your site search.
-Use Navu to view journeys and increase website conversions.
 Get beautiful as-you-type search, relevant content recommendations, user favorites and more!

 == Description ==